rushsteve1/stevemod/README.md

 Vegetable Oil is more easily renewable, but slower due to farming and requires the Fruitpress and a barrel to create.

+The waste vegetable mash can be put in troughs to feed animals.

 ### Craftable Omok Pieces

 In a variety of metals!
 Having game boards in VS is brilliant!